 Other than minor issues with the apps, however, NordVPN is an excellent streaming VPN that almost always performs reliably.

-Surfshark provides as excellent mix of speed and value, but doesn't scrimp on security.
-As such, it's an ideal streaming VPN for use with Netflix, Amazon Video, BBC iPlayer, YouTube and more.
-Something that really does inspire confidence is that Surfshark even lists the countries it can access Netflix in – there's no guesswork here.
+In our Surfshark review, we found that the provider delivers an excellent mix of speed and value, but doesn't scrimp on security.
+As such, it's an ideal streaming VPN for use with US Netflix, Amazon Video, BBC iPlayer, YouTube and more.

 With a seriously tempting price and a 30-day guarantee, Surfshark's an excellent streaming VPN that should be on your list.